a-sit-plus/warden-supreme/docs/docs/integration/datamodel.md

 - Server Response (Server → Client)
 This is a simple either-class, branching as follows:
     - **Success** contains a single property: a `certificateChain` (X.509).
 This enables immediate consumption by the arbitrary applications (mTLS, signed requests), regardless of platform specifics.
-        - The leaf is a binding certificate issued for the attested key by the backend.
+        - The leaf is a binding certificate issued for the attested key by the back-end.
-        - The root is the root CA configured at the backend.
+        - The root is the root CA configured at the back-end.
     - **Failure** is a typed error with an optional explanation.
 Categories:
         - `TRUST`: trust or policy violations, such as:
             - Untrusted or mismatched root/intermediate (e.g., wrong environment or CA).